SpeciesFileGroup/install_taxonworks/development/docker-win/README.md

 rspec
 ```

-The tests should finish in 30-60 minuts.
+On my laptop tests finished in 31 minute.

 ## Setup a development environment